IwasakiLab/Bac2Feature/README.md

 # Bac2TheFeature
-What is written in this file will be displaied in the main Git page
+What is written in this file will be displayed in the main Git page